Mary Lee, Ph.D.

 Dr. Rebecca ‘Ilima Ka‘anehe is a Senior Research Associate for PPRC.
 Most recently Dr. Ka‘anehe served as a Cultural and Educational Specialist in the Department of Educational Psychology at the University of Hawai‘i at Mānoa and the Project Director at the Center for Research on Education, Diversity, and Excellence (CREDE) Hawai‘i Project, which provides professional development to P-12 teachers on use of the CREDE Standards for Effective Pedagogy for culturally and linguistically diverse learners.
 ‘Ilima received her doctorate in Developmental Psychology at the University of Hawai‘i at Mānoa and is a recipient of the 2014-2015 Kohala Mellon Postdoctoral Fellowship.
 As a Native Hawaiian scholar and a fluent speaker of the Hawaiian language, ‘Ilima is a proponent for culture-based education through her work and research experience with Ka Papahana Kaiapuni (Hawaiian language immersion program).
 Her primary research focus is on culturally compatible education and language revitalization for Hawaiians and other indigenous populations.

 Ms. Caparoso serves as an Affiliate Research Associate and Project Coordinator at PPRC.
-She holds a M.Ed. in Educational Administration from the University of Hawai‘i, Manoa, where she is currently finishing her Ph.D. in Educational Administration.
+She holds a M.Ed. and Ph.D. in Educational Administration from the University of Hawai‘i, Manoa.
 Ms. Caparoso has a rich and diverse background in education research, evaluation, and assessment; teaching; data analytics; and data visualization techniques.
 Identifying as a “data enthusiast”, her passion lies in helping stakeholders to understand data and explore innovative ways to use data to inform decision making, improvement, policy, and programmatic & strategic action.

 PPRC also works with an array of specialists from across Hawai‘i’s professional community.